 Topics for today include Parks, environment and sustainability, and more on transportation, including bikes.…Read More

 The Montgomery County Planning Board established the White Flint Steering Committee to give it feedback on proposals for inclusion in the White Flint Sector Plan.
-Nkosi Yearwood, White Flint planner, has announced that the next meeting of the Steering Committee will be held on May 5, at 7PM in the Silver Spring auditorium at the Planning Board, 8787 Georgia Ave., Silver Spring.…Read More
+Nkosi Yearwood, White Flint planner, has announced that the next meeting of the Steering Committee will be held on May 5, at 7PM in the Silver Spring auditorium at the Planning Board, 8787 Georgia Ave.,…Read More

 The Montgomery County Planning Board does much of its work on the White Flint Sector Plan in “worksessions” arranged around particular topics.
 As the Planning Board is steaming rapidly toward completing the White Flint Plan, the worksessions are growing much more densely-packed with information and topics.